Er-Devanshu/Greykite_Forecasting/README.md

 ### 1. **Data Preprocessing**:
    - **Cleaning the data**: Remove anomalies, handle missing values, and identify outliers.
-   - **Scaling and Transformation**: Normalize the data to ensure the model performs effectively.
+   - **Scaling and Transformation**: Normalize the data to ensure the model performs well.
-   - **Data Splitting**: Split the data into training and testing sets.

-### 2. **Feature Engineering**:
-   - **Time Features**: Generate time-based features such as hour of the day, day of the week, month of the year, and holidays.
+   - **Feature Creation**: Generate time-based features like hour, day, day of the week, month, etc.
-   - **External Regressors**: Add external factors such as weather, promotions, or economic indicators that might affect the forecast.
+   - **Holiday/Event Features**: Integrate event data (e.g., holidays, promotions).
+   - **External Factors**: Include additional data like weather or economic indicators.

-### 3. **Model Selection**:
+### 2. **Model Selection and Training**:
-   - Choose the forecasting model, either the **Silverkite** model or others like **AutoARIMA** based on data characteristics.
+   - **Choose the model**: Select from Silverkite, ARIMA, or ETS based on the data characteristics.
+   - **Cross-Validation**: Use k-fold cross-validation to fine-tune the model.
-   - If applicable, tune hyperparameters or try different models in parallel to find the best fit.
+   - **Hyperparameter Tuning**: Adjust hyperparameters for the best results.

-### 4. **Model Training**:
-   - Train the selected model by fitting it to the training data.
-   - Incorporate seasonality, trend analysis, holiday effects, and any external regressors identified in feature engineering.

-### 5. **Forecast Generation**:
-   - Generate forecasts for the desired time period.
+### 3. **Evaluation and Diagnostics**:
+   - **Performance Metrics**: Evaluate models based on RMSE, MAE, and MAPE.
+   - **Residual Analysis**: Analyze residuals to diagnose model fit and detect anomalies.
-   - Include uncertainty intervals to quantify the confidence in forecasts.
+   - **Uncertainty Bounds**: Estimate confidence intervals around the forecast.

-### 6. **Model Diagnostics**:
-   - Use Greykite’s built-in diagnostic tools to analyze model performance.
-   - Plot the residuals, and decompose the forecast to identify how trends, seasonality, and holidays are affecting the output.

-### 7. **Hyperparameter Tuning**:
-   - Use validation techniques like cross-validation to fine-tune model parameters for better performance.
+### 4. **Deployment**:
+   - **API Integration**: Deploy the model using APIs for real-time forecasting.
+   - **Monitor Performance**: Continuously monitor and update the model as new data arrives.

 ---

 ## Greykite Variants and Extensions

-1. **Silverkite (Core Algorithm)**: The primary algorithm in Greykite for large-scale time series forecasting with interpretable models.
-2. **ARIMA Integration**: For datasets that benefit from autoregressive techniques, Greykite can integrate and tune ARIMA models.
-3. **External Regressors**: Greykite allows the use of external factors (like promotions or weather) to improve forecast accuracy.
+Greykite is flexible and allows for customization through several extensions:
+- **External Regressors**: Can incorporate external regressors like weather data, macroeconomic indicators, or competitor actions.
+- **Custom Feature Engineering**: Users can add custom time-based or event-based features to better capture patterns.
+- **Deep Learning Models**: While limited compared to TensorFlow, Greykite offers basic neural network integration through external libraries for complex scenarios.

 ---

 ## Advantages of Greykite

 1. **Interpretability**: The Silverkite algorithm is designed to provide understandable results with insights into trends, seasonality, and external events.
-2. **Event Handling**: Built-in support for holidays and events, which is crucial for accurate business forecasts.
+2. **Event Handling**: Built-in support for holidays and events, crucial for accurate business forecasts.
-3. **Uncertainty Estimation**: It includes confidence intervals to quantify risk in forecasts.
+3. **Uncertainty Estimation**: Includes confidence intervals to quantify risk in forecasts.
-4. **Scalability**: Greykite is capable of handling large datasets with complex seasonal and event-based patterns.
+4. **Scalability**: Capable of handling large datasets with complex seasonal and event-based patterns.
+5. **Flexibility**: Supports a variety of trend models (linear, logarithmic, exponential) and custom event handling.

 ---

 ## Disadvantages of Greykite

-1. **Learning Curve**: Users may need to familiarize themselves with time series concepts to fully utilize the library.
+1. **Learning Curve**: Users need to understand time series concepts to fully utilize the library.
 2. **Limited Deep Learning Support**: Compared to frameworks like TensorFlow, Greykite offers less support for complex deep learning models.
 3. **Fewer Resources**: Being relatively new, there are fewer community resources and tutorials compared to established frameworks.
-4. **Documentation**: Some users report that documentation can be sparse for advanced features.
+4. **Documentation**: Advanced features may have sparse documentation.

 ---

 ## Comparison with Other Forecasting Frameworks

+### Greykite vs Facebook Prophet
+- **Greykite**: Offers more detailed handling of events and holidays, supports external regressors, and provides better uncertainty estimates.
+- **Facebook Prophet**: Easier to use for beginners, but less flexible when it comes to customizations like external regressors.

+### Greykite vs ARIMA
+- **Greykite**: Handles seasonality, events, and external factors better than ARIMA.
+- **ARIMA**: Better for simpler, non-seasonal time series, but requires manual tuning.

+### Greykite vs NeuralProphet
+- **Greykite**: Designed for interpretability, with limited deep learning capabilities.
+- **NeuralProphet**: Leverages neural networks for complex patterns, but may require more computation and tuning.

+### Greykite vs Holt-Winters
+- **Greykite**: More customizable and capable of handling complex seasonality and external events.
+- **Holt-Winters**: Simple and interpretable, but limited in capturing event effects or complex seasonality.

 ### Comparison Table